 The Organization's technical resources should not be used for personal gain.
-Except as otherwise allowed by law, the employee may not access the Internet for personal reasons using Organization resources.
+Except as otherwise allowed by law, during working time, the employee may not access the Internet for personal reasons using Organization resources.
+Some limited use of such resources during non-working time, such as breaks, is permissible provided that it complies with Organization policies and procedures, including those pertaining to the prevention of discrimination and harassment and the Information Security and Safeguards Program (ISSP).